 - Chronic disease complications.
 Conditions such as Alzheimer’s disease, diabetes, osteoporosis, and more can lead to senior sleep disturbances.
 Check with the senior’s doctor for recommendations.

 - Post-menopause.
 We know that the hot flashes often experienced during menopause can interfere with sleep, but hormone-related sleep problems can continue well beyond menopause as well.
 The lifestyle changes noted above can help.

-Absolute Companion Care, providers of home care services Towson and the surrounding areas depend on, can help with senior sleep issues in a variety of ways as well.
+Absolute Companion Care, providers of home care in Harford County and the surrounding areas depend on, can help with senior sleep issues in a variety of ways as well.
 Call us at 410-357-9640 to schedule a free in-home consultation to learn more!
 And visit our Service Area page to find out if our customized home care services for seniors are available in your area.